Olympiacos Volos F.C.: Facilities

-From the early years until 1968, Olympiacos Volos was playing in the field of Volos shooting club, near the river of Anavros.
+From the early years until 1962, Olympiacos Volos was playing in the field of Volos shooting club, near the river of Anavros.
 The club tried to buy this area without success.

-In 1968 the club moved to EAK Volos which has a capacity of 9,000 spectators.
+In 1962 the club moved to EAK Volos which has a capacity of 9,000 spectators.
 In 2010–11 season, Olympiacos Volos moved to Panthessaliko Stadium which has a capacity of 22,700 seats.
 In 2013–14 season, Olympiacos Volos returned to EAK Volos.
 The club finally decided to use the stadium once again.
 This stadium has been identified as the club's true home.

 The club owned a training football ground in Alli Meria Volos which was confiscated by the state due to debts.
 Today, relieved from the past's debts and thanks to new property, constructed a new training center in Volos' suburb of Aisonia.

+Rivalries

+Olympiacos has a long-standing rivalry with Niki Volos, a club based in Nea Ionia, Volos.
+Olympiacos Volos and Niki Volos derby is considered to be amongst the top 5 local derbies in Greece.